Ronnie Dawson (baseball): Houston Astros

-The Houston Astros selected Dawson in the second round, with the 62nd overall selection, of the 2016 Major League Baseball draft.
-He signed with the Astros, receiving a $1,056,800 signing bonus, and the Astros assigned him to the Tri-City ValleyCats of the Class A Short Season New York-Penn League, where he spent all of 2016, batting .225 with seven home runs and 36 RBIs.
-In 2017, he played for the Quad Cities River Bandits of the Class A Midwest League and the Buies Creek Astros of the Class A-Advanced Carolina League, posting a combined .278 batting average with 14 home runs, 67 RBIs, and an .800 OPS.
-He began the 2018 season with Buies Creek, and was promoted to the Corpus Christi Hooks of the Class AA Texas League during the season.
+The Houston Astros selected Dawson in the second round, with the 61st overall selection, of the 2016 Major League Baseball draft.
+He signed with the Astros, receiving a $1,056,800 signing bonus, and the Astros assigned him to the Tri-City ValleyCats of the Low–A New York-Penn League, where he spent all of 2016, batting .225 with seven home runs and 36 RBIs.
+In 2017, he played for the Quad Cities River Bandits of the Single–A Midwest League and the Buies Creek Astros of the High–A Carolina League, posting a combined .278 batting average with 14 home runs, 67 RBIs, and an .800 OPS.
+He began the 2018 season with Buies Creek, and was promoted to the Corpus Christi Hooks of the Double–A Texas League during the season.

 The Astros invited Dawson to spring training as a non-roster player in 2019.
 After splitting the 2019 season between Corpus Christi and the Triple-A Round Rock Express, Dawson did not play in a game in 2020 due to the cancellation of the 2020 Minor League Baseball season because of the COVID-19 pandemic.

 On April 14, 2021, the Astros promoted Dawson to the majors for the first time.
 He made his major league debut that day as the Astros’ designated hitter against the Detroit Tigers and recorded his first major league hit, a single off of Alex Lange.
 On April 20, Dawson was removed from the 40-man roster.
 In his brief stint, Dawson appeared in three games, recording one hit in six plate appearances.

 Cincinnati Reds

 On December 8, 2021, the Cincinnati Reds selected Dawson from the Astros organization in the minor league phase of the Rule 5 draft.
 He was assigned to the Triple-A Louisville Bats to begin the 2022 season.

 On May 4, 2022, Dawson was selected to the 40-man and active rosters after Tyler Naquin and Nick Senzel were placed on the COVID-19 injured list.
-In his season debut the next day, Dawson went 0-for-3 with two strikeouts in a 10-5 loss against the Milwaukee Brewers.
+In his season debut the next day, Dawson went 0-for-3 with two strikeouts in a 10–5 loss against the Milwaukee Brewers.
 He was returned to Triple-A Louisville a day later.
 Dawson was again selected to the active roster on May 9 after Mike Moustakas was placed on the COVID injured list.
 He was again returned to Louisville the next day, this time without making an appearance.

 Spending the remainder of the season with the Bats, Dawson appeared in 116 games, slashing .252/.339/.394 with 11 home runs, 43 RBI, and 11 stolen bases.
-He elected free agency on November 10, 2022.
+He elected free agency following the season on November 10, 2022.

+Lexington Counter Clocks

+On April 12, 2023, Dawson signed with the Lexington Counter Clocks of the Atlantic League of Professional Baseball.
+In 64 games for Lexington, Dawson batted .282/.363/.512 with 13 home runs, 39 RBI, and 13 stolen bases.